 Self care and time for yourself is so very important

-Cooking, reading a Book, listening to music and a soak in the bath and other ways to pamper yourself.
+Cooking, reading a book, listening to music and soaking in the bath and other ways to pamper yourself.

 Relaxation, meditation and mindfulness.

-Personal appearance can make a big difference to how you feel about yourself.
+Personal appearance can make a big difference in how you feel about yourself.
 Dress for work even if you are not leaving the house.

 Try to get enough sleep